 8. Italians are Poor

-Some foreign cultures think that Italians are poor.
+Some foreign cultures believe Italians are poor.
 Actually, it is important to understand that the economic situation and conditions of Italians change considerably from place to place.
 There is a considerable gap between the North and the South of Italy, but the average Italian population is far above the poverty line.

 9. Italians are Always Late